-Observe that $\overline{\lambda^*}$ obtained from AltBi provides the best results either in terms of identification and fitting problem.
-This fact, is even worthy, if one considers that the choice of $\overline{\lambda^*}$ is automatic and no need to manually identify its best value is required.
-Figure \ref{grid} illustrates the behaviour the Response function for fixed values of $\lambda$ for the MU-P algorithm in comparison with the Non-penalized MU and AltBi.
-This latter shows the better performances.
+Please observe that optimal $\bm{\lambda}$ obtained from AltBi gives the best results either for identification and fitting problems and its choice is automatic.
+Figure \ref{grid} depicts the behavior of the response function for fixed values of $\lambda$ in the P-MU algorithm compared with the non-penalized MU and AltBi.
+AltBi shows the best performance.

-\subsection{Results for Benchmarks B, C, and D}
+\subsection{Results for benchmarks B, C, and D}

-All the experiments confirmed the expected behaviour of AltBi in term of an identification problem.
-In fact, Figures \ref{sir4}, \ref{sir6} and \ref{sir8} show that the SIR values obtained with AltBi are significantly better than those obtained with MU and MU-P.
+All the experiments confirmed the expected behavior of AltBi in terms of the identification problem.
+Figures \ref{sir4}, \ref{sir6}, and \ref{sir8} show that the SIR values obtained with AltBi are better than those obtained with MU and P-MU.

-Moreover for benchmark D we show the original abundance maps (\ref{Initial abundance}) and spectral signatures (\ref{Initial sign}) compared to the estimated abundance maps (\ref{Final abundance}) and spectral signatures (\ref{Final sign}).
-Similar results are obtained for the Response and Objective functions in benchmark D, which we omit for the sake of brevity. \\ As we can observe, the abundance maps are estimated with lower SIR performance than the spectral signatures (matrix $\mathbf{W}$) but this results is not surprising.
-This is because there is no penalty imposed on matrix $\mathbf{H}$.
-The sparsity-enforcing term was only considered for estimating matrix $\mathbf{W}$.
+Moreover, for benchmark D, we show the original abundance maps (\ref{Initial abundance}) and spectral signatures (\ref{Initial sign}) compared to the estimated abundance maps (\ref{Final abundance}) and spectral signatures (\ref{Final sign}).
+Similar results are obtained for the relative error and the objective function in benchmark D, which we omit for brevity.
+The abundance maps are estimated with lower SIR performance than the spectral signatures (matrix $\mathbf{W}$).
+This result is not surprising: no penalty is imposed on $\mathbf{H}$.
+The sparsity-enforcing term was considered only for estimating matrix $\mathbf{W}$.